 I have a post-graduate diploma in psychodynamic studies and counselling.

 I work in private practice and within the NHS.
 I have also worked in the criminal justice system.
+I have special experience of personality disorder and trauma.

 I am a graduate of Cambridge University.